Gut Check

 A medical professional can prescribe a medication(s) to control your symptoms.
 However, consider these tips to heal:

-• Eliminate certain foods but not limited to corn, peanuts, fried foods, fatty foods, food high in fructose, sugar substitutes, alcohol and carbonated beverages.
+◊ Eliminate certain foods, including corn, peanuts, fried foods, fatty foods, foods high in fructose, sugar substitutes, alcohol, and carbonated beverages.

 • To get good bacteria in your gut, take probiotics.
 Either eat probiotic foods (see list below) or take a probiotic supplement.

-• Rather than eating three large meals, try eating 5-6 smaller meals throughout the day.
+◊ Rather than eating three large meals, try eating five to six smaller meals throughout the day.
 This can reduce strain on your gut.

 • Stress less.